+Document a medical history

+Update required immunizations and have a licensed healthcare provider complete the appropriate immunization form.
+Required immunizations - must be complete prior to submitting an application

-- Document a medical history - Update required immunizations - Lab titer to ensure immunization for the Varicella Zoster - Complete a color blind test (if applicable) - Undergo a respirator FIT test - TB baseline and secondary test - Physical Demand Analysis - Perform a drug screen test: if the pre-enrollment drug screen is positive for an illegal substance the candidate will be denied admission to Covenant School of Nursing and Allied Health and will not be eligible to reapply for 2 years - Other items needed to complete the student health file - All of these items must be completed by the date specified in the admission packet - IMPORTANT NOTICE TO APPLICANTS: please be aware that all of our students are required to have completed the bacterial meningitis and HEP B series before the start of school.
-If you have not yet begun to receive this series, or if you will not have it completed before classes begin, you will not be eligible for admission.
+Lab titer to ensure immunization for the Varicella Zoster

+Complete a color blind test (if applicable)

+Undergo a respirator FIT test

+TB baseline and secondary test

+Physical Demand Analysis

+Perform a drug screen test: if the pre-enrollment drug screen is positive for an illegal substance the candidate will be denied admission to Covenant School of Nursing and Allied Health and will not be eligible to reapply for 2 years

+Other items needed to complete the student health file

+All of these items must be completed by the date specified in the admission packet IMPORTANT NOTICE TO APPLICANTS: please be aware that all of our students are required to have completed the bacterial meningitis if you are 22 years of age or younger and HEP B series before the start of school.
 THIS IS A NON-NEGOTIABLE REQUIREMENT.